St Matthew's Church, Brixton: Building

 The church was constructed following the Church Building Act 1818, which allowed for new churches in overpopulated parishes.
 Land was taken from Rush Common for the church.
 Initial works began late in 1821 and the foundation stone was laid by Charles Manners-Sutton, Archbishop of Canterbury on 1 July 1822.
 The church was consecrated in 1824.

 Since 19 October 1951 St Matthew's church has been designated a Grade II* listed building.
 It was designed by Charles Ferdinand Porden (1790-1863) with the foundation stone laid in 1822 and the church consecrated two years later.
 The building is a rectangle, with a massive Greek Doric entrance portico at the west end, fronting onto Brixton Hill.
 A tower stands at the east end of the building.

 During the 1970s and subsequently, major internal alterations have been carried out to provide accommodation for a variety of activities, including continued use of a part by the Anglican congregation.

 The building and its churchyard occupies a highly visible triangular site at the junction of major roads, but pedestrian access is somewhat restricted because of the width of these roads and the density of the traffic.

 Architecture

-The church is built of pale yellowish brick with dressings of stone and Roman cement.
-The west portico is tetrastyle in antis and has fluted Doric columns.
-There are three tall doors which are battered and which have enriched panels, in eared moulded architraves.
-By the doors are cast iron boot-scrapers.

-The church has five-bay sides with pilasters of Roman cement and entablature.
-The church lies on a stone plinth and has battered windows with eared architraves.
-On each side there are stairs with side-walls down to an entrance to the crypt.
-There is a pedimented doorway enclosed by a strong, double wrought iron gate.

-The east end of the church is stone-faced with a wide projecting central tower bay, which has a window.
-There are doors in recessed side bays.
-The tower has a square bell stage with Doric screens, below on octagonal "Tower of the Winds" which has a low conical top with a crown and cross.
-At the base of the Tower of the Winds is a blue-faced clock with gilt numbering.
+Constructed on a stone plinth, the church is built of yellow brick, enhanced with dressings in stone and Roman cement.
+The west portico is tetrastyle in antis with Doric columns.
+Entry is through a set of three large doors, which have original cast iron boot scrapers.
+The sides of the church have five bays with pilasters, and entry to the crypt is made down flights of stairs through doors protected by wrought iron gates.
+The tower has a square bell stage with Doric screens, below an octagonal "Tower of the Winds" topped by a crown and cross and with a clock at its base.

-When the building was given Listed Building status in 1951, it was reported that inside the church there was a wide gallery around three sides and in the west end a Doric organ case.
-In front of the east window was a tall screen of two Doric columns.
-There were also original pews and some memorial tablets.
-The more recent internal changes to the building have provided a smaller worship area at the west end of the building with access through a lobby from the main entrance doors.
-The worship area has ancillary accommodation such as a vestry and kitchen.
-There is also a gallery (although not the one mentioned in the 1951 listing description).